mautrix/docs/gomuks/installation.md

 have to run the backend elsewhere.
 Something like a Raspberry Pi plus Tailscale (or another Wireguard solution) for external connectivity usually works nicely.

+New gomuks terminal currently requires the backend to be running separately.
+An embedded backend mode will be added later.
+It also doesn't support Matrix login yet, so the backend must be set up using the web frontend before the terminal frontend can be used.

 ## Installing a package

 The releases on GitHub contain binaries and debian